broonie89/loadify-1/README.md

 -
 Spotify offers a special mode, the offline mode.
 Using this offline mode, you are able to download tracks by storing it locally on your device for listening to music even if you don't have a connection to the internet.

-Well, why would you develop a software to download tracks if you could simply do that by using the official client?
+Well, why would you use a software to download tracks if you could simply do that by using the official client?
 In fact, you just could use the official client and use that offline mode mentioned before but it comes with a huge disadvantage: The only way to listen to downloaded tracks is to use the official Spotify client.
-Since Spotify encrypts their audio data, you won't be able to listen to the music you've downloaded once your Spotify premium membership expires.
+Since Spotify encrypts their audio data, you won't be able to listen to the music you've downloaded once your Spotify premium membership has expired.

 Solution